Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Datasets for Image and Video Restoration

 \section{Datasets for Image and Video Restoration}

 In this Section, we have discussed the benchmark image and video datasets utilized to compare the current SOTA approaches for image/video de-hazing, de-raining and de-snowing tasks.
 The datasets are broadly classified into synthetic and real-world datasets.
 The TABLE \ref{TAB:dehaze_dataset}, \ref{TAB:derain_dataset} and \ref{TAB:desnow_dataset} provides a detailed overview of benchmark datasets used for respective application.
 Each row corresponds to a specific dataset, the first column includes metadata such as spatial resolution, publication venue, and best reported PSNR/SSIM values, while second column describes the dataset type (synthetic or real), and third column gives the insights into the construction methodology of each dataset, such as whether the images were synthetically generated, collected from real-world scenes, or created using paired or unpaired data.
-This structured comparison highlights the diversity in dataset design and evaluation standards across different weather degradation types, underlining the importance of high-quality, realistic datasets for the effective benchmarking and development of robust restoration algorithms.
+This comparison highlights diverse dataset designs and evaluation standards across weather degradations, emphasizing the need for realistic, high-quality datasets to benchmark and develop robust restoration methods.